vcsjones/mvp-activity/README.md

 # Building

-Ensure you have typescript 1.8 installedi and typings 1.4.
+Ensure you have typescript 2.0 installed and npm.

-Use `typings install` to restore the typings files, and `tsc` to build, or VSCode.
+Use `npm install` to restore the typings files, and `tsc` to build, or VSCode.

-TypeScript 2.0 support will come when VS Code support is mainstream for it.